sassoftware/sas-container-recipes/README.md

     b.
 If you would like an environment suitable for collaborative data science work, then you may be interested in a SAS programming-only deployment or a SAS Viya full [deployment on multiple containers](https://github.com/sassoftware/sas-container-recipes#for-one-or-more-users---sas-viya-programming-only-or-sas-viya-full-deployment-running-on-multiple-containers).

-    c.
-For either single or multiple containers, addons found in the [addons/ directory](https://github.com/sassoftware/sas-container-recipes/tree/master/addons) can enhance the base SAS Viya images with SAS/ACCESS, LDAP configuration, and more.
-For each addon, review the [Appendix](https://github.com/sassoftware/sas-container-recipes/wiki/Appendix:-Under-the-Hood#addons) for important information and any possible prerequisite requirements.

 <br>